 Biomechanics or Anatomical Kinesiology can be substituted for one course

 Must be Human Based Biology; knowledge of human body, structure and function.
 Exercise Physiology can be substituted for one course.

 |General or Upper Level Human Anatomy & Physiology with Lab|

 Knowledge of human body, structure and function

-Any combination of Psychology, Sociology, Sociocultural/Socioeconomic, Anthropology, Human Behavior and Development, Public Health, Humanities (must show human relationships), Ethnicity or Gender Studies courses can be used toward this requirement.
+Any combination of Psychology, Sociology, Sociocultural/Socioeconomic, Anthropology, Human Behavior and Development, Public Health, Humanities (must show human relationships), Ethnicity, Gender Studies, Statistics or Nutrition courses can be used toward this requirement.

-- A minimum Grade Point Average (GPA) of 3.0 calculated on program prerequisites is preferred; however, the grade trend of the applicant will be considered.
+- A minimum Grade Point Average (GPA) of 3.0 calculated on program prerequisites and a required grade of C or better earned in each prerequisite course is preferred; however, the grade trend of the applicant will be considered.

 - A total of two (2) references from the following: Two licensed physical therapists (preferred) or one physical therapist and one faculty member or academic advisor.

 - A minimum of 80 volunteer, observation, or work hours in a physical therapy setting is required.
 Applicants may apply with 40 hours completed.
 Please note that proof of 80 hours must be done by your intended start date.